suzukiplan/z80/README.md

     });
 ```

-- call `setConsumeClockCallback(NULL)` if you want to remove the detector.
+- call `resetConsumeClockCallback` if you want to remove the detector.

 > With this callback, the CPU cycle (clock) can be synchronized in units of 3 to 4 Hz, and while the execution of a single Z80 instruction requires approximately 10 to 20 Hz of CPU cycle (time), the SUZUKI PLAN - Z80 Emulator can synchronize the CPU cycle (time) for fetch, execution, write back, etc. However, the SUZUKI PLAN - Z80 Emulator can synchronize fetches, executions, writes, backs, etc. in smaller units.
 This makes it easy to implement severe timing emulation.